 As the first day of the Jewish year, Rosh Hashanah marks a turning point in our year, a separation between what was and what will be.
 It offers a time for Secular Humanistic Jews to pause in their daily lives and reflect on their behavior and renew their commitment to their best selves and highest values.
 Rosh Hashanah at the Jewish Cultural Society provides a time for renewal, reflection, and new beginnings.
 The blast of the shofar brings the community together to begin this time of reflection through music, readings, and a creative observance.

-Our Rosh Hashanah observance is held at the JCC of Greater Ann Arbor.
+Our Rosh Hashanah observance is usually held at the JCC of Greater Ann Arbor, but will be held via Zoom in 2020.

 The JCS community gathers on the banks of the Huron River for refreshments and a chance to “cast off” (or let go of) their shortcomings of the past year.
 As participants promise to strive to become better people, they toss beautiful flower petals into the river, an expression of hope for the future.